-Admission to the program is open to any entering freshman with an SAT (critical reading & math) \geq 1310 or an ACT \geq 28 who is interested in a career in medicine (premed or pre-PA), dentistry or veterinary medicine.
+Admission to the program is open to any entering freshman with either a 4.0 or higher high school GPA; or an SAT (critical reading & math) \geq 1310 or an ACT \geq 28 who is interested in a career in medicine (pre-med or pre-PA), dentistry or veterinary medicine.
 Interested students should contact the DPP after acceptance to the University.